Robust Estimation and Inference for Categorical Data: Outlier diagnostics

-\begin{corollary}[Limit distribution of test statistic] Grant the assumptions of Assumption Set~\ref{assumptionset:main} and consider a given cell $\z\in\Z$.
-Then, under the null hypothesis in~\eqref{eq:H0}, the test statistic~$T_N(\z)$ in~\eqref{eq:teststat} possesses the following limit distribution:
+\begin{corollary}[Limit distribution of test statistic] Grant the assumptions of Theorem~\ref{thm:limitdistribution} and, in addition, assume that $\fun{\psi'}{\PRzeps{\Btheta_0}}$ exists for all $\z\in\Z$.
+Then, under the null hypothesis in~\eqref{eq:H0}, for a given cell $\z\in\Z$ the test statistic~$T_N(\z)$ in~\eqref{eq:teststat} possesses the following limit distribution:

 as $N\to\infty$. \end{corollary}